nico-espinosadice/nico-espinosadice.github.io/content/industry.md

 ## [Viasat](https://www.viasat.com/) {#viasat}
 **Software Engineer Intern**
 *May 2019 - August 2019*
 I interned at [Viasat](https://www.viasat.com/) on the NextGen Tactical Data Links team.
 Our intern team of three designed and built a heads-up display that connected to a Link 16 radio network in order to receive, display, and send information.
-I built REST API using CherryPy Python Library to enable communication between the display and the Link 16 radio network.
+I built a REST API using CherryPy Python Library to enable communication between the display and the Link 16 radio network.
 I implemented a global runtime manager in C# to handle distribution of data into assets, allowing for live updating of heads-up display.
 The project was [presented](https://www.linkedin.com/posts/viasat-government_ausa2019-nationalasset-activity-6591002603256115200-3vmt) by Viasat at the [Association of the United States Army (AUSA 2019)](https://www.ausa.org/meet) conference.

 <!-- I enabled communication between the display and the Link 16 radio network.
 To achieve two-way communication, I exposed URL routes on a web server that was connected to the Link 16 network, allowing the encrypted Link 16 messages to be acquired through an HTTP GET request.
 I built a REST API using the [CherryPy](https://cherrypy.org/) Python library; the REST API issued the web requests to the web server.